 Deferred income taxes reflect the net tax effects of temporary differences between the financial reporting and tax bases of assets and liabilities.
 These temporary differences result in taxable or deductible amounts in future years and are measured using the tax rates and laws that will be in effect when such differences are expected to reverse.
 Valuation allowances are established to reduce deferred tax assets to the amount that more likely than not will be realized.
-As of June 2020, the firm did not record a valuation allowance to reduce deferred tax assets.
+As of June 2022, the firm had no valuation allowance to reduce deferred tax assets.
 Tax assets are included in other assets and tax liabilities are included in other liabilities.